janaz/lambda-request-handler/README.md

 # lambda-request-handler

-An npm module that allows your Node.js web applications to be deployed as an AWS Lambda function.
+An npm module that allows your Node.js web applications to be deployed as an AWS Lambda function and invoked in response to API Gateway or Application Load Balancer requests.

 [![Build Status](https://travis-ci.org/janaz/lambda-request-handler.svg?branch=master)](https://travis-ci.org/janaz/lambda-request-handler)